Tanz0rz/haxe-fmod/MIGRATION.md

 # Migrating from haxefmod 1.x to 2.0

 haxefmod 2.0 is a clean break.
 The string-based sound IDs and bitmask polling callbacks are gone.
 Typed handles and payload-carrying callbacks replace them.
-The full FMOD Studio API is now exposed underneath the facade.
+The full FMOD Studio API is now exposed underneath the helper class.

 ## The big picture

 2.0 is layered.
 Use the layer that fits:

-- `FmodManager` is the friendly facade with the song slot and sound effects, in the same spirit as 1.x.
+- `FmodManager` is the friendly helper class with the song slot and sound effects, in the same spirit as 1.x.
 - `haxefmod.runtime.FmodRuntime` is the engine-agnostic runtime with settings, refcounted banks, 3D attachment, and listeners.
 - `haxefmod.studio.*` is the complete FMOD Studio API with events, buses, VCAs, banks, parameters, and profiling.
-Anything the facade does not cover is available here.
+Anything the helper class does not cover is available here.

 ## Removed APIs and their replacements